syncopika/learningC/other/readme.md

 -if you want to edit some elements in a pointer (i.e. char array) within a function, you should have that function accept a pointer-to-a-pointer as an argument.
 Then once inside the function, dereference the argument to actually access the array.

 -a variable can become a pointer by attaching '&' in front, meaning 'address-of'.

+In int_to_binary, I used a for-loop to print out all the bits of the binary number.
+I also put in all the bits into the char array as integers.

+In int_to_bin2, I put all the bits as characters in the array and was able to print the binary number in one string.